 - OUTSIDE AIR (OA): Air taken from the external atmosphere and, therefore, not previously circulated through the system.
-Each DN unit has an OA air inlet, optionally located on either the roof or the end wall. - FRESH AIR (FA): Air that is downstream of the enthalpic cores and is ready for conditioning. - SUPPLY AIR (SA): Conditioned air that is supplied to an occupied space.
-Each DN unit has an SA outlet that may deliver either conditioned return air or fresh air.
+Each DN unit has an OA air inlet, located on the end wall. - FRESH AIR (FA): Air that is downstream of the enthalpic cores and is ready for conditioning. - SUPPLY AIR (SA): Conditioned air that is supplied to an occupied space.
+Each DN unit has an SA outlet that may deliver either conditioned Return Air or fresh air.
 The Supply Air outlet is optionally located on either the end wall or the floor. - RETURN AIR (RA): Air that is returned to a heating or cooling appliance from a conditioned space.
 When the DN unit operates in recirculation mode, RA is conditioned and returned to the occupied space in the form of SA.
 Each DN unit has an RA inlet, optionally located on either the floor or the end wall of the unit. - EXHAUST AIR (EA): Air that is removed from a heating or cooling appliance and discharged.
 Each DN unit has an EA outlet with a damper.
-The Exhaust Air outlet is optionally installed on either the side wall or the roof of the unit.
+The Exhaust Air outlet is on the side wall of the unit.